 Managing Editor Andrew Metz

-In 2000, he was awarded a Pew/International Reporting Project Fellowship at the Johns Hopkins School of Advanced International Studies, which supported his reporting throughout the Middle East for a series on the role of water in conflict in the region.
+Prior to 60 Minutes, he spent about a decade at the New York newspaper Newsday, where he reported extensively on the violent conflict between Israel and the Palestinians.
+He was also a reporter at thePhiladelphia Inquirer and the Palm Beach Post.
+In 2000, he was awarded a Pew/International Reporting Project Fellowship at the Johns Hopkins School of Advanced International Studies, which supported his reporting throughout the Middle East on the role of water in conflict in the region.